cloudtruth/kubetruth/README.md

  * dns_safe - ensures the string is safe for use as a kubernetes resource name (i.e. Namespace/ConfigMap/Secret names)
  * env_safe - ensures the string is safe for setting as a shell environment variable

+By default, kubetruth will add the `cloudtruth_metadata` key to each ConfigMap and Secret under management.
+This can be disabled with the `noMetadata` helm setting at install time.
+The data contained by this key helps to illustrate how project inclusion affects the project the resources were written for.
+It currently shows the project heirarchy and the project each parameter originates from, for example an entry like `timeout: myService (commonService -> common)` indicates that the timeout parameter is getting its value from the `myService` project, and if you removed it from there, it would then get it from the `commonService` project, and if you removed that, it would then get it from the `common` project.

 ### Example Config

 The `projectmapping` resource has a shortname of `pm` for convenience when using kubectl.